 Where to stay: The Old Town Hot Springs are located right in downtown Steamboat Springs.
 We recommend staying right in town or out at the resorts near the ski mountain.
 Check options in Steamboat Springs here.
 At Mount Werner Circle and the ski resort, we’ve stayed at The Steamboat Grand and the Sheraton Steamboat Resort Villas on previous trips and would recommend both.

-Hot Sulphur Springs Resort & Spa in Hot Sulphur Springs
+Hot Sulphur Springs Resort

 The mountainside in the town of Hot Sulphur Springs is dotted with dozens of hot pots and pools that are collectively the Hot Sulphur Springs Resort & Spa.
 Pools range in temperature from 94 to 111 degrees.
 Some of the pools are large and some are only big enough to hold two people, but there’s enough variety to keep everyone happy.
 Hot Sulphur Springs is the oldest Colorado hot springs resort and is also one of the best.